A complete guide to prepaid cards – which is the best for you?

 Prepaid cards for under-18s

-There are a growing number of accounts designed for children that provide prepaid cards.
-The idea is that, with most adults using debit and credit cards, it's good to get children used to managing their money using a card as well as cash.
-It can also be a practical option because as a parent or guardian, you can have control over, for example, limiting spending on the card or putting more money into the account linked to household chores.
+There are a number of accounts designed for children that provide prepaid cards.
+These can be a good practical option as a parent can have control over limiting spending or putting more money into the account when necessary.
 If the child loses the card, there is also more chance they will be able to safeguard the money in the account rather than if they lose cash.

-• No credit checks: They are a good option for people who are not eligible for a credit card, such as those with seriously impaired credit, people who have just moved to the UK or young people without a credit history.
+• No credit checks: They are a good option for people who are not eligible for a credit card, such as those with poor credit histories, people who have just moved to the UK or young people without a credit history.

-• Managing spending: As you can't overspend on a prepaid card, they are a good way of helping you budget and stopping you running up debt.
-They can also be a useful tool to give young people experience of using a card and learning how to manage their finances responsibly, while the parent or guardian retains overall control.
+• Managing spending: You cannot overspend on a prepaid card, so they are a good way of helping you budget and stopping you running up debt.
+They can also be a useful tool to give young people a way of spending money while a parent retains overall control.

 • Fraud protection: If your card is stolen or compromised online, you only stand to lose the amount that is loaded on to your card.
-There is also some hope you could recoup money that is lost or stolen, which isn't generally the case with cash.
+There is also some hope you could recoup money that is lost or stolen.

-• Travel: Prepaid cards can help manage your spending abroad, without the risk of incurring unexpected foreign exchange charges.
-It is more convenient than changing up money into the local currency and also provides you with some protection if your card is lost of stolen.
+• Travel: Certain prepaid cards can help manage your spending abroad, without the risk of incurring unexpected foreign exchange charges.
+It is more convenient than cash and provides you with some protection if your card is lost of stolen.

 What are the disadvantages of a prepaid card?

-• Lack of consumer protection: Unlike with a credit card, you won't have section 75 protection and a prepaid card also isn't covered by the Financial Services Compensation Scheme (FSCS).
+• Lack of consumer protection: Unlike with a credit card, you won't have section 75 protection and a prepaid card is usually not covered by the Financial Services Compensation Scheme (FSCS).

-As you will likely have to pay fees and charges for a prepaid card, it arguably makes more sense to use a debit card for day-to-day spending.
-However, prepaid cards can be a great option in a number of specific situations, including for travel or as a way to budget, particularly if you have a poor credit history.
+As you will likely have to pay some kind of fees and charges for a prepaid card, it arguably makes more sense to use a debit card for day-to-day spending.
+However, prepaid cards can be a great option in a number of specific situations, including for travel or as a way to budget.
 As with all financial products, it pays to shop around and to select the best option for your circumstances.
 You should also make sure you read through the small print before choosing a prepaid card to make sure there aren't any hidden charges or unexpected limits on the way you can use it.